Deltares/hydromt_wflow/docs/dev_guide/intro.rst

 Developments
 ============

-These pages provide guidelines on how to contribute to HydroMT.
+These pages provide guidelines on how to contribute to HydroMT Wflow.
 Furthermore it informs you on planned developments and new features.

 .. toctree::